-Stop using ibuprofen and oxycodone and call your doctor at once if you have a serious side effect such as:
+Stop using this medicine and call your doctor at once if you have:

 - swelling or rapid weight gain;

-- nausea, upper stomach pain, itching, loss of appetite, dark urine, clay-colored stools, jaundice (yellowing of the skin or eyes);
+- liver problems--loss of appetite, diarrhea, upper stomach pain, tiredness, flu-like symptoms, dark urine, jaundice (yellowing of the skin or eyes).

-Less serious side effects include:
+Common side effects may include:

-- headache, dizziness, drowsiness;
+- dizziness, drowsiness;

 - blurred vision; or

 This is not a complete list of side effects and others may occur.
-Tell your doctor about any unusual or bothersome side effect.
+Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.